moorepants/dissertation/davisbicycle.rst

-I fashioned some knee straps with strong magnets taken from computer hard drives which would engage with a ferrous attachment plate on the frame so that the rider's legs would be rigid with respect to the rear frame, :ref:`Figure 3
-<figKneeRestraints>`.
-Chapters :ref:`delftbicycle` and :ref:`motioncapture`
-showed the rider tends to use lateral knee motions and we wanted to eliminate that as a confounding factor.
+I fashioned some knee straps with strong magnets taken from computer hard drives which would engage with a ferrous attachment plate on the frame so that the rider's legs would be rigid with respect to the rear frame, :ref:`Figure 11.3<figKneeRestraints>`.
+Chapters :ref:`delftbicycle` and :ref:`motioncapture` showed the rider tends to use lateral knee motions and we wanted to eliminate that as a confounding factor.
 The magnets were weak enough that the rider could remove his legs in an emergency.

 .. _figKneeRestraints: